 Use a Walk-a-thon Waiver

-Require participants to sign a waiver during the event registration process to cover your organization from any liabilities.
-Our software will manage this important step for you.
+Require participants to sign a waiver during the event registration process to protect your organization from any liabilities.
+Our platform will manage this important step for you.

 Obtain Route Clearance and Permits